Message Handler - Create and Save a Game Properly

 - Returns the ID of the new game.

 Ignite CLI isolated this concern into a separate file,

 x/checkers/keeper/msg_server_create_game.go, for you to edit:

-Given that you have already done a lot of preparatory work: what does it involve to code the action?
-With what do you replace
+Given that you have already done a lot of preparatory work, what coding is involved?
+How do you replace

 // TODO: Handling the message?

 rulesrepresents the ready-made file with the imported rules of the game:

 Keeper.GetNextGame(opens new window) function created by the